iskold/fasta-util/README.md

 * shiftfasta.py - Shifts single-entry fasta files certain number of bp/aa up or down.
 Useful if you want to compare two sequences that do not start from the same gene.
 * statidba.py - Lists the 10 largest fasta entries in a fasta file, or any number you want.
 Not memory-efficient (yet).
 * reversecompliment.py - Reverse complements fasta entries in a nucleotide fasta file.
+* firstfasta.py - extracts first fasta entry from a fasta file with multiple entries.